 - Use state of the art locating equipment, geographic information systems (GIS), maps, and engineering drawings to identify the location of underground utilities

-- Thoroughly search for all gas, phone, and fiber optic cables in an area and mark them with spray paint and coloured flags
+- Thoroughly search for all gas, phone and fiber optic cables in an area and mark them with spray paint and coloured flags

-- Prepare reports and documentation so we can track the work you and your team are doing across the city
+- Prepare reports and documentation so we can track of the work you and your team are doing across the city

-This is a great job for people who love working solo outdoors, representing their company to the public and using their heads to investigate and solve problems.
+This is a great job for people who love working solo outdoors, representing their company to the public, and using their heads to investigate and solve problems.
 Being a Damage Prevention Technician sets you up for terrific career opportunities long-term – you’ll participate in a 3-month training program to learn the skills of this fast-growing industry, and once you’ve proven yourself capable in this role, there are many places to go within our company.

 We’re looking for people with backgrounds in construction, landscaping, surveying, GIS, skilled trades, or engineering.
 If you love working outdoors, you’re made for this role.